 Congenital hepatic fibrosis is a disease of the liver that is present from birth.
-The liver has many important functions, including producing various molecules needed by the body and breaking down other molecules so that their components can be used or eliminated.
+The liver has many important functions, including producing various substances needed by the body and breaking down other substances into smaller parts to be used or eliminated.

 A buildup of scar tissue (fibrosis) in the portal tracts also occurs in this disorder.
-Portal tracts are structures in the liver that bundle the vessels through which blood, lymph, and bile flow, and fibrosis in the portal tracts can restrict the normal movement of fluids in these vessels.
+Portal tracts are structures in the liver that bundle the vessels through which blood, lymph, and bile flow.
 Lymph is a fluid that helps exchange immune cells, proteins, and other substances between the blood and tissues.
+Fibrosis in the portal tracts can restrict the normal movement of fluids in these vessels.

 Constriction of the portal veins due to malformation and portal tract fibrosis results in high blood pressure in the hepatic portal system (portal hypertension).
 Portal hypertension impairs the flow of blood from the gastrointestinal tract, causing an increase in pressure in the veins of the esophagus, stomach, and intestines.
 These veins may stretch and their walls may become thin, leading to a risk of abnormal bleeding.

 Congenital hepatic fibrosis may occur alone, in which case it is called isolated congenital hepatic fibrosis.
-More frequently, it occurs as a feature of genetic syndromes that also affect the kidneys (the renal system), such as polycystic kidney disease (PKD).
+More frequently, it occurs as a feature of genetic syndromes that also affect the kidneys, such as polycystic kidney disease (PKD).

 Isolated congenital hepatic fibrosis is rare.
 Its prevalence is unknown.
 The total prevalence of syndromes that include congenital hepatic fibrosis as a feature is estimated to be 1 in 10,000 to 20,000 individuals.

-Syndromes of which congenital hepatic fibrosis is a feature may be caused by changes in many different genes.
+Syndromes that include congenital hepatic fibrosis may be caused by changes in many different genes.
 The gene changes that cause isolated congenital hepatic fibrosis are unknown.

-Congenital hepatic fibrosis is caused by problems in the development of the portal veins and bile ducts.
+Congenital hepatic fibrosis is caused by problems in the development of the portal veins and bile ducts before birth.
 These problems include malformation of embryonic structures called ductal plates.
 Each ductal plate is a cylinder of cells surrounding branches of the portal veins.
-During development before birth, the ductal plates normally develop into the network of bile ducts.
-In congenital hepatic fibrosis, the development of the ductal plates does not proceed normally, resulting in the persistence of immature bile ducts.
+The ductal plates normally develop into the network of bile ducts.
+In congenital hepatic fibrosis, the development of the ductal plates does not proceed normally, and the bile ducts remain immature.
 Branching of the portal vein network also proceeds abnormally, and excess fibrous tissue develops in the portal tracts.

 The malformation of the portal veins and bile ducts disrupts the normal flow of blood and bile, which leads to the progressive signs and symptoms of congenital hepatic fibrosis.

-The various syndromes of which congenital hepatic fibrosis is often a feature can have different inheritance patterns.
+The various syndromes that include congenital hepatic fibrosis can have different inheritance patterns.
 Most of these disorders are inherited in an autosomal recessive pattern, which means both copies of the associated gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
 Rare syndromes involving congenital hepatic fibrosis may be inherited in an X-linked recessive pattern, in which the gene associated with the syndrome is located on the X chromosome, which is one of the two sex chromosomes.